Spectral Ranking: Putting It All Together

-If $M$ has a strictly dominant eigenvector, this definition is equivalent to~\ref{eq:seeley2}, and $\bm v$ is immaterial.
-However, in pathological cases it provides an always working (albeit very difficult to compute) unique ranking.\footnote{Actually, introducing the resolvent and studying its behaviour is a standard technique: in~\cite{KarSSMC}, equation 1.12, the author is interested exactly in the behaviour of the matrix $(1-\alpha)(I-\alpha P)^{-1}$ when $\alpha\to1$ for a Markov chain $P$.}
+with $\nu$ equal to the index of $\lambda_0$.
+If $M$ has a unique eigenvector, this definition is equivalent to~(\ref{eq:seeley2}), and $\bm v$ is immaterial.
+However, in the general case~(\ref{eq:general}) provides a unique (albeit possibly difficult to compute) eigenvector depending on $\bm v$.

-If we start from a generic $M$ and assume to normalise its rows, obtaining a stochastic matrix $P$, we should probably speak of \emph{Markovian spectral ranking}, as the Markovian nature of the object becomes dominant.
-In that case, $\lambda_0=1$ and thus
+If we start from a generic nonnegative matrix $M$ and assume to normalize its rows, obtaining a substochastic matrix $P$, we should probably speak of \emph{Markovian spectral ranking}, as the Markovian nature of the object becomes dominant.
+If $\lambda_0=1$ we have

-as dictated by Markov chain theory.
-If $\bm v$ is a distribution, $\bm r$ is essentially\footnote{``Essentially'' because $P^*$ smooths out problems due to periodicities in the matrix.} the limit distribution when the chain is started with distribution $\bm v$.
-Of course, computing $P^*$ on large-scale matrices (e.g., those of web graphs) is out of question.
+as dictated by Markov chain theory.\footnote{Substochastic matrices, too, enjoy the property that all eigenvalues of modulo one, if any, are semisimple; however, if $\lambda_0<1$ there are no such eigenvalues.} If $\bm v$ is a distribution, $\bm r$ is essentially\footnote{``Essentially'' because $\ep{1-P}$ smooths out problems due to periodicities in the matrix.} the limit distribution when the chain is started with distribution $\bm v$.
+If $\lambda_0<1$, we must check its index and work the details as in the general case~(\ref{eq:general}), as we can no longer guarantee semisemplicity of all eigenvalues of maximum modulus.
+For example, the matrix